gargum/ESP-BLE-HID/README.md

-There is also Bluetooth specific information that you can set (optional):
+Features and settings that existed in the original project this repo is a fork of are still available:
-Instead of `BleKeyboard bleKeyboard;` you can do `BleKeyboard bleKeyboard("Bluetooth Device Name", "Bluetooth Device Manufacturer", 100);`.
-(Max lenght is 15 characters, anything beyond that will be truncated.)
+You don't have to declare `BleKeyboard bleKeyboard;` before using `bleKeyboard.setName("NAME")` and `bleKeyboard.setBatteryLevel(100)`!
-The third parameter is the initial battery level of your device.
-To adjust the battery level later on you can simply call e.g.  `bleKeyboard.setBatteryLevel(50)` (set battery level to 50%).
+You can instead change `BleKeyboard bleKeyboard;` to `BleKeyboard bleKeyboard("NAME", "MANUFACTURER", 100);`.
+(Names longer than 15 characters will be truncated.)
 By default the battery level will be set to 100%, the device name will be `ESP32 Keyboard` and the manufacturer will be `Espressif`.

 There is also a `setDelay` method to set a delay between each key event.
 E.g. `bleKeyboard.setDelay(10)` (10 milliseconds).
 The default is `8`.
-This feature is meant to compensate for some applications and devices that can't handle fast input and will skip letters if too many keys are sent in a small time frame.
+The `setDelay` feature is to maximize compatibility between any devices created using this library, and any underpowered hardware or legacy applications one may wish to use.

 ## NimBLE-Mode
 The NimBLE mode enables a significant saving of RAM and FLASH memory.